Kodex-Data-Systems/Casper/docs/README.md

 ## Yarn Setup

 Run `yarn setup` to load the configuration utility.
-You will be prompted to enter enter your local settings, or use defaults, as described below.
+You will be prompted to enter your local settings, or use defaults, as described below.

 ```ascii